bmoscon/cryptostore/README.md

 For Kafka
   - You need only supply a different consumer group id for the other consumers to ensure all consumers receive all messages.
 Kafka's configuration controls the removal of committed messages in a topic (typically by time or size).

+With a pass through
+  - Cryptostore supports forwarding realtime data using ZeroMQ.
+To enable, use the `pass_through` option in the config.
+Data will be sent in real time (not subject to aggregation in redis/kafka).
+This can be used with or without data aggregation and storage.

 ### Running in a container
 You can run Cryptostore in a docker container.
 A Dockerfile and a docker-compose.yml are provided.
 It uses the config in config-docker.yaml, and its set up to use redis and store the data into Arctic/MongoDB.
 The port is mapped to 37017 (as opposed to 27017) so when connecting to Arctic from outside the container make sure you specify the port.
 Additionally, a volume should be configured in the docker-compose so that the mongoDB data will persist across restarts.